Join AACT at the 25th Biennial Conference on Chemical Education (BCCE 2018)

 Are you planning to attend BCCE 2018 hosted by the University of Notre Dame in South Bend, Indiana this summer?
 AACT will be there, along with many AACT members!
 You will find us in the exhibit hall at our booth and at the workshops we are planning for K-12 teachers of chemistry.

 SUNDAY, JULY 29, 2018

-- 2:00 – 5:00 PM: Workshop - Rethinking Common Practices in High School Chemistry Education - Join Kaleb Underwood and explore several common practices in high school chemistry classrooms and discuss alternatives for teachers seeking to build more robust student understanding of core ideas.
+- 2:00 – 5:00 PM: Workshop - Rethinking Common Practices in High School Chemistry Education (302 and 326 Jordan Hall) - Join Kaleb Underwood and explore several common practices in high school chemistry classrooms and discuss alternatives for teachers seeking to build more robust student understanding of core ideas.
 If you have ever wondered, “is there another way?” this workshop is for you.
 Join a group of educators dedicated to thinking differently about the way their courses are arranged and to share ideas.
 Topics addressed will include stoichiometry, reaction classification, physical and chemical changes, mathematics in chemistry, and in-class discussions.

 - 7:00 – 10:00 PM: AACT Booth #24 - Join us in the exhibition hall at the AACT booth to learn more about membership benefits and get some AACT bling!